Chii1-chips/Chii1-chips/README.md

 ✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔

 # I DO NOT WANT SPAM FOLLOWS!!!
 I DO NOT WANT SPAM FOLLOW ACCOUNTS!!!
 I DO NOT WANT IT!!!!!
 OR ELSE I'LL SPRAY BOTTLE YOU!!.
-　　　.   　　˚　　 　　*　　 　　✦　　　.　　.　　　✦　˚ 　　　　 ˚　.˚　　　　✦

    # DNI list !
-READ BEFORE YOU FOLLOW.
+READ BEFORE YOU FOLLOW/INT WITH ME.

-# - proshippers/darkshippers.
+# - proshippers/darkshippers/comshippers
 # -  homophobics/transphobics... basically just people against lgbtq .
 # - zoophiles
 # - racists